Targeted Cross-Validation

-- the network must have associated data,
+- The network must have an associated dataset.

-- the network must have a target variable.
+- The network must have a target variable.

 The structural coefficients are updated for the new networks in the following way: